 - quickSort(A, pivot + 1, r)

-In quick sort, we are dividing array in O(n) time and recursively solving two subproblems of different sizes.
-The size of the subproblems depends on the choice of pivot in partition algorithm.
-Suppose after the partition, i elements are in the left subarray (left of the pivot), and n - i - 1 elements are in the right subarray (right of the pivot).
-Size of the left subproblem = i, Size of the right subproblem = n - i - 1.
+Suppose k number of elements are in the left subarray (left of the pivot), and n - k - 1 number of elements are in the right subarray (right of the pivot).
+So the size of the left subproblem is k, and the size of the right subproblem is n - k - 1.

 fib (n) = fib (n - 1) + fib (n - 2)